-This year, we’ve prepared the best hybrid Orientation experience to help you learn about life at UWECBC and to connect you with an academic advisor to plan out your first-semester schedule.
-This will be a blend of both virtual and in-person components.
+This year, we’ve prepared the best Orientation experience to help you learn about life at UWECBC and to connect you with an academic advisor to plan out your first-semester schedule.
 Please follow the checklist below to get started.

 Orientation event checklist

 Have you activated your account?
 Have you accepted your admission?
 Applied for financial aid?
 View your progress here.
 See the new student checklist for details.

 STEP 2: Register for and complete your placement tests